OneLiL05/nailer-components-library.github.io/README.md

-> **Nailer Components Library** - it's opensourse components library for personal and commercial use, if you find some bags or you want to give me some feedback read my contact info in bottom.
+> **Nailer Components Library** - it's opensourse components library for personal and commercial use, if you find some bugs or you want to give me some feedback read my contact info in bottom.
 Documentation site coming soon

 # ☎️ You can contact me